Get the FREE one-click dictionary software for Windows

 - speculation

-Derived forms: ventures, ventured, venturing
+Derived forms: ventured, ventures, venturing

 Type of: business, business enterprise, commercial enterprise, go, investment, investment funds, labor [US], labour [Brit, Cdn], lay on the line, move, muse, proceed, project, put on the line, risk, speculate, task, undertaking

-Encyclopedia: Venture, Zambia
+Encyclopedia: Venture, Richard